UCATLAS/xAODAnaHelpers/docs/Development.rst

 Next, looking at the source code... we include the header file for our tool.
 Although this may not always be needed, it is good practice to help others figure out where the tool is.
 As of writing this documentation, the interface and the tool may be defined in different packages!
 Moving on, we will want to put tool initializations in ``initialize()`` as this will only get called on files that have events.
 Files without events will not create a tool, conserving memory and processing power.

-Next, we set a name for the tool and check if it exists with :cpp:member:`xAH::Algorithm::setToolName`.
+Next, we set a name for the tool and check if it exists with :cpp:func:`xAH::Algorithm::setToolName`.
 This takes in two arguments; the second argument, which is optional, is the name of the tool.
 The efault behavior is to create an faux-private tool which we do by assigning a unique name to the tool based on the algorithm's name and address in memory.
 If you need to use/retrieve a tool created in another class, you will need to have the same name in both places for the ToolHandle to find it.

 .. note::
   If you don't set a name for the tool, only a type, the default name is the type.
 For example::